Chris24T/RimLists/README.md

 # Usage

-1) Download all desired mods from the collection on steam.
+1) Download all desired mods from the collection on steam and the release build exe or the main.py script.

 2) Run the script, terminal window will open, follow prompts.